Swiss made: History

 There are two sections of the Swiss law that pertain to the use of the name Swiss made.
 The first law, which applies to all types of Swiss products, is the "Federal Act on the Protection of Trade Marks and Indications of Source".
 Its article 50 provided the authority for the enactment of the second law, the Ordinance on the Use of «Switzerland» or «Swiss» for Watches, relating specifically to Swiss watches.
-The text of either law is available not only on French, German or Italian, the principal official languages of Switzerland, but also on English.

 Watches

-Currently the aforementioned Swiss legal standards permit watch brands or watchmakers to label watches Swiss made under certain legally defined circumstances.
-These standards have changed over time and were not always codified in the national law, so older watches which bear the mark Swiss made may not necessarily meet the current legal definition.
-On the other hand, they might well exceed the current legal definition of Swiss made, which remains a minimum threshold.
+According to current Swiss legislation, watch manufacturers and brands are allowed to use the label “Swiss made” only if their timepieces fulfill a set of clearly defined legal requirements.
+These standards are part of Switzerland’s ongoing efforts to protect the reputation and authenticity of its watchmaking industry, which is renowned worldwide for quality, craftsmanship, and precision.

+However, it's important to understand that the definition of “Swiss made” has not always been the same.
+Over the years, the legal criteria have been revised and refined.
+In earlier decades, there were fewer regulations, and in some cases, the standards were not even codified in national law.
+This means that vintage watches or older models that bear the “Swiss made” mark may not necessarily conform to the stricter legal requirements that are in place today.

+That being said, the presence of the “Swiss made” label on an older watch does not automatically mean it falls short of modern standards.
+In fact, many vintage Swiss watches were built with exceptional craftsmanship and might even exceed the current minimum legal benchmarks.
+The current law defines a baseline—essentially the minimum conditions a watch must meet to qualify as “Swiss made”—but many high-end brands choose to go well beyond these basic standards to uphold their legacy and reputation for excellence.

 The Ordinance on the Use of «Switzerland» or «Swiss» for Watches first defines a "watch" (as opposed to a clock) by the dimensions of its movement in its Article 1, Definition of «watch».
 Thereafter, the law defines a Swiss watch, the definition of which is dependent on certain aspects of its movement.
 The law then goes on to define under what circumstances a watch movement may be considered Swiss made.
 The law then sets forth the conditions for the use of the name Swiss on watches, on watch cases, on watch movements, on watch dials and on replacement watch parts.